willdurand/willdurand.github.io/_posts/2021-01-23-bare-metal-raspberry-pi-2-programming.md

 kernel=u-boot.bin
 ```

-The SD card should now have 5 files:
+The SD card should now have five files:

 ```
-$ ls /Volumes/NO\ NAME
+$ ls /Volumes/SDCARD/
 bootcode.bin*  config.txt*  fixup.dat*  start.elf*  u-boot.bin*
 ```

-Let's connect a USB to TTL serial cable ("FTDI") between the Raspberry Pi 2 and
+Let's connect a USB to TTL serial cable
+([FTDI](https://www.adafruit.com/?q=ftdi)) between the Raspberry Pi 2 and our
-our main computer, open the serial port (with `screen -L /dev/tty.usbserial-A900HHN1 115200` for instance), put the SD card in the Pi and
+main computer.
+We can now open the serial port (with `screen -L
+/dev/tty.usbserial-A900HHN1 115200` for instance), put the SD card in the Pi and
 power it on.

-After a few seconds, we should see the debug information from the
+After a few seconds, we should see the debug information from the boot sequence
-boot sequence first:
+first:

 ```
 Raspberry Pi Bootcode